lambduli/detour/README.md

 I think the last part is talking about the impact on `Foo`.

 In any case, I need to read more on this.

+(More of the brainstorm with the AI at https://gemini.google.com/app/f0ea08f6daf73324)